 Considering the Microchip

-Technology has come a long way in the past few decades, and fortunately, we’ve been able to put many such advances to good use—particularly when it comes to protecting your family.
+Technology has come a long way in the past few decades, and fortunately, we’ve been able to put many such advances to good use—particularly when it comes to protecting your family, as this is PetHub’s major priority.
 Just as you carry ID to identify yourself should you encounter danger or get in an accident, your pet also needs ID to make sure they’re protected when out in the big, overwhelming world.
 Unfortunately, too many pets that end up in shelters or become victims of life as a stray were once someone’s loyal companion, a beloved family member whose only mistake was taking a wrong turn.

 How Does The Microchip Work?